setr/LiveStream/README.md

 FFMPEG can apparently take a url as input, so we might as well support that too (currently blocked because it checks if video is a valid file)

 Only accept streams from ip address that ran this script, or from a list of given IP's.

+Maybe maintain a pre-compiled version of Nginx in this repo, to speed up deployment.